ekbrown/tidy-samsung-data/CodeBook.md

 Adds the variables labels previously loaded in from 'features.txt'.

 ## Step 5
-Uses a sweet pipeline, a la dplyr, to bend, massage, and manipulate the data into a tidy format (one variable per column).
+Uses a sweet pipeline, a-la-dplyr, to bend, massage, and manipulate the data into a tidy format (one variable per column).
 Additionally, this step saves the tidy data set to the hard drive, into the working directory of the R session.